NiteeshKumar31/Covid19_Reporting/README.md

 # Covid19_Reporting

+### Project Overview
+The project that we're developing now will be based around reporting and prediction of covid-19 spread.
+The project has mainly to objectives,
-This project will generate the data required for the data scientists to create machine learning models to predict the covid19 spread and other important factors like cases, mortality
+- We will be creating a data platform for datascience team to make use of the final data to build machine learning models to predict the covid-19 spread and other insights of the data.
+- We will be creating a data platform where our data analyts can easily report on the covid-19 trends on a reporting tool.

+#### Objective1
+- Datalake will be built with the following data to aid data scientists to predict the covid-19 spread and other insights of the data.
+The data lake comprises of
+-- Confirmed cases
+-- Mortality
+-- Hospitalization/ ICU Cases
+-- Testing Numbers

+#### Objective2
+- Data warehouse will be built with the following data to aid reporting on trends.

 ### Tools
 We will be using azure for most part of the project.
 - Azure Data Factory
 - Azure Databricks
-- Azure HDInsight
 - Azure CI/CD
 - Azure SQL Database
 - Azure Storage Solutions
+- Azure HDInsight
 - Power BI

 ### Usefull Links for this Project